2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Utah

 Check out the allied health associate degree programs at these schools if you want to attend one of the most popular in Utah.

-Our 2023 rankings named Weber State University the most popular school in Utah for allied health professions students working on their associate degree.
-WSU is a fairly large public school located in the small city of Ogden.
+Our analysis found Weber State University to be the most popular school for allied health professions students who want to pursue a associate degree in Utah.
+WSU is a very large public school located in the city of Ogden.

 Women make up 78% of the allied health majors at the school.